top of page

 Online

 Pray online anytime.
-Access a newly-recorded video on your device and pray the Stations of the Cross with Father Joy and the Seton Staff.
+Access a video on your device and pray the Stations of the Cross with Father Joy and the Seton Staff.

 "Way of the Cross" was written by Tracy Earl Welliver and is published by Liturgical Publications, Inc., ©2017